Blaizzy/mlx-embeddings/docs/Adding-Software-to-Homebrew.md

-# Adding Software to Homebrew
+# Adding Software To Homebrew

 Are you missing your favorite software in Homebrew?
 Then you're the perfect person to resolve this problem.